twinsfan23/OBS-Scheduler/README.md

 ## obs-video-scheduler

-Tomcat web application that enables scheduling of pre-recorded videos playbacks during OBS broadcast and creating a video plan ahead of the broadcast.
-Scheduled videos will automatically start in the correct layer.
+Python + web application that enables scheduling of pre-recorded video playbacks during OBS broadcasts.
+Scheduled videos automatically start in the configured scene/layer via obs-websocket.

 Currently two interfaces are supported:
 - web interface for schedule management and settings (http://localhost:8080)
 - web interface with upcoming video announcements (http://localhost:8080/comm) that can be used by commentators or broadcast director

-## obs-thrift-api

-OBS plugin for integrating the web application with OBS.

-Plugin exposes certain OBS functionality via [Thrift](https://thrift.apache.org/) - cross-language services development framework.

-Functionality supported currently:
-- adding media source to OBS scene
-- removing media source from OBS
-- muting/unmuting sources

-For full API details see [thrift file](obs_thrift_server.thrift).

 ## Installation and usage
 Currently the only supported platform is Windows and 64-bit OBS.
 It's likely that it can be easily ported to other platforms.